cjsrinivas/testing/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/tomcat.svg?branch=master)](https://travis-ci.org/chef-cookbooks/tomcat) [![Cookbook Version](https://img.shields.io/cookbook/v/tomcat.svg)](https://supermarket.chef.io/cookbooks/tomcat)

-Provides resources for installing Tomcat and managing the Tomcat service for use in wrapper cookbooks.
+This cookbook provides resources for installing Tomcat and managing the Tomcat service for use in wrapper cookbooks.
 Installs Tomcat from tarballs on the Apache.org website and installs the appropriate configuration for your platform's init system.

 ## Requirements